xm381/Raspberry-Pi-UPS/README.md

 Utilizing mostly Adafruit products, this simple Arduino-based UPS works with NUT running on the Raspberry Pi.

+This UPS can supply a peak power of slightly more than 1000ma, which is adequate for a headless Raspberry Pi 3.
+It will drive a RP3 with the Foundations 7" touchscreen if processor utilization is low.
+Power limitations are most evident when running on a low battery.
+With a low battery, an over-current surge can cause the power converter chip to abruptly shutdown.

 These are VERY basic NUT install instructions, please review https://melgrubb.com/2016/12/11/rphs-v2-ups/ for comprehensive instructions.